evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/ContractExecutionFailedError.md

 • **tag?**: `string` = `'ContractExecutionFailed'`

-The tag for the error.}
+The tag for the error.

 #### Returns